 Delivering quality health to remote locations is becoming difficult, the population is aging rapidly, and the number of chronic conditions increases dramatically.
 Technology goes hand in hand with innovation in telemedicine.
 Nowadays, communication technologies are mature enough to allow reliable data transmission compatible with the needs of Telehealth.
 5G technology will go even further and enable mobile devices to transmit data flawlessly.

 In Japan, most of the clinics or hospitals operate on the first come -first serve principle.
 Going to the doctor often means leaving your job and waiting for several hours.
 In a country, where companies have to convince their employees to take days off, a lot of ambitious salarymen do not go to the doctor when they are sick.
 This behavior is detrimental not only for them but also for the company and society as a whole.

-Government is ready!
+The government is ready!

 In 2015, Japan started to remove the legal barriers to offering telemedicine services to every patient and not only to those living on remote islands or in rural areas.
-Telemedicine adoption is a critical component of the “2035 Health care” plan presented by the Japanese government which outlines the long term evolution of the Japanese healthcare system.
+Telemedicine adoption is a critical component of the “2035 Health care” plan presented by the Japanese government, which outlines the long term evolution of the Japanese healthcare system.
 In this plan, “the development of a health care database to support telemedicine applications such as remote diagnosis, remote treatment, and telesurgery” is explicitly considered as a priority.

 The government also announced that some changes would apply to Telehealth:

 1. To be covered by the National Health Insurance, the first contact between physicians and patients should happen in person.

 2. The physician must not prescribe medications without a face-to-face consultation with patients.